Navigate Caves Safely with Line Protocol Mastery

 Personal line markers properly mark the exit.
-It has to be in a clear way in order to be understood in zero visibility.
+It has to be in a clear way to be understood in zero visibility.
 The diver will be able to find the way to the open water area of the cave entrance.

 Gap and Jump Lines

 Divers have to install a temporary gap or jump line to go from one line to the other.
 Line markers such as directional or non-directional should also indicate and mark the exit.

 Proper use of reels and placement of lines is essential for efficient cave diving.
-The line has to be laid maintaining tension.
-It should be placed close to the cave floor so divers can swim above it.
+The line has to be laid, maintaining tension.
+The diver should place it close to the cave floor so divers can swim above it.

-A primary tie off should be made in open water where direct ascent to the surface is possible.
-It is followed by a secondary tie off in the cavern zone.
-Should the primary tie off come loose the second one will keep the line in place.
-Further on a tie-off or placement must be made whenever changing direction in order to avoid line traps.
+A primary tie-off should be made in open water where a direct ascent to the surface is possible.
+A secondary tie-off follows it in the cavern zone.
+Should the primary tie-off come loose, the second one will keep the line in place.
+Further on, a tie-off or placement must be made whenever changing direction to avoid line traps.

 During your Cave Diving Training, you will learn more about guidelines and line markers and practice their uses in real caves and various scenarios.